Extreme brainstorming questions to trigger new, better ideas

 What sort of brand looks and feels like something that expensive?
 What positioning would you take?
 How would the design of both the website and the product need to change?

 What subset of your market would you have to target?
 Do they have different problems that need solving, or different needs?
-Would they consider the high price a positive, because it feeds a need to be seen as someone who is successful, or because they feel “buying from the best” lowers the risk of their decision?
+Would they consider the high price a positive, because it fulfills a need to be seen as someone who is successful, or because they feel “buying from the best” lowers the risk of their decision?
 What would you need to do for them to be able to display that badge?
 What sort of relationship would you want to cultivate with each customer?

 What expensive services might you need to supply?
 Human support?
 Infrastructure?
 Is it possible for those costs to be “only” 2x or 3x more than today, so that the net impact is massive profitability?